jaredly/j3/Roadmap.md

 and we're like "holdup, needs an annotation" so in that compile-step, we up and add a modification.
 Right?

+- [ ] flag duplicate identifiers?
+- [ ] update the annotation to match the pattern
+- [ ] auto-add :1 sym hashes to patterny things

 ## NEXT up

 - [ ] type annotations have to live on the CST as something special. a {type} attribute.